AS211715

 Peering

 Since I just started building this AS, I am not connected to any public exchanges yet.
-Right now, my network consists of only two routers (one of them at my home) and everything below Layer 3 traffic (also to my upstreams) is exchanged via encapsulation protocols (Wireguard or GRE in my instance).
+Right now, my network consists of three routers with one of them being at my home, and traffic (also to my upstreams) is exchanged via encapsulation protocols (a mix of Wireguard and GRE in my instance).
 While I might expand this in the future, I am not there yet.

 If you’d like to peer via Wireguard/GRE or similar, I am happy to do so, although the actual benefit might be negligible, especially due to the low traffic levels (but I’m happy to do so anyways).